LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 ##### `identityResolutionConfig.url` [Optional, HasDefault]
 By default, `https://idx.liadm.com/idex`.
-This parameter can be in case you might have a specific CNAME per customer, so you can change settings between websites accordingly
+This parameter should be used in case you might have a specific CNAME per customer, so you can change settings between websites accordingly.
 Example:
 ```javascript
 {